 \subsection{Data Injection Attacks}

-The federated learning approach was previously shown to achieve excellent results \cite{haddadpour2019convergence,nguyen2020fast}, when all collaborating agents share the same goal.
-Consider a scenario where some of the agents participating in the federated learning are malicious.
-We use the following notation: Denote the set of attackers $A \subset \{1,\ldots, N\}$ and let $n_a = |A|$.
+The federated learning approach was previously shown to achieve excellent results \cite{haddadpour2019convergence,nguyen2020fast}, particularly when all collaborating agents share the same goal.
+However, consider a scenario where some agents participating in federated learning are malicious.
+We use the following notation: Denote the set of attackers $A \subset {1,\ldots, N}$ and let $n_a = |A|$.
 We assume that $0 \le n_a<N/2$, and $n_t=N-n_a$ is the number of trustworthy agents.

-Since the attacking agents must be coordinated to achieve a desired false model, we assume w.l.o.g that we have a single malicious agent, say agent $a$, participating in the joint model training.
+In this context, since attacking agents must coordinate to achieve a false model, we can assume, without loss of generality, a single malicious agent, say agent $a$, influencing the joint model training.
 Agent $a$'s goal is to manipulate the joint model training, thus preventing it from performing successfully by transmitting false parameters, voiding the convergence of the model around an optimal point, and steering it towards a false model with predetermined performance.
-Agent $a$ is capable of multiple destructive attack schemes, such as ``label flipping attack", ``constant output attack", ``randomized attack" and many more (see \cite{li2022detection,zhao2021federated,tolpegin2020data,fang2020local}).
-In a randomized attack, the attacker broadcasts back a random set of model parameters to the other agents.
-This attack is powerful since it quickly destroys the learned model performance.
-However, such an attack is relatively easy to detect since the malicious agents' responses significantly differ from the trustworthy ones.
-The constant output attack aims to steer the system towards a model that always classifies a single class $c$ irrespective of the data.
-The last type of attack which is harder to detect performs a label flipping by choosing a specific permutation of the labels, and responding as if this permutation is applied to the output of the training data or by sending a model trained to identify the permuted class values, e.g., an attack on MNIST can be using a model classifying class $c$ as class $(c+2)~\text{mod}~10$ rather than the true value $c$ for any given training data point.
+This agent is capable of executing various destructive attack schemes, such as ``label flipping attack", ``constant output attack", ``randomized attack" and more (see \cite{li2022detection,zhao2021federated,tolpegin2020data,fang2020local}).

+In a randomized attack, the attacker broadcasts a random set of model parameters back to the other agents , a tactic that rapidly degrades the learned model's performance.
+However, this type of attack is relatively easy to detect, as the malicious agents' responses stand out significantly from those of the trustworthy ones.
+The constant output attack aims to steer the system towards a model that consistently classifies a single class $c$ irrespective of the data.
+Lastly, the more challenging to detect label flipping attack involves choosing a specific permutation of the labels.
+The attacker responds as if this permutation has been applied to the training data's output or by sending a model trained to recognize the permuted class values.
+For example, in an attack on MNIST, this could involve using a model that classifies class $c$ as class $(c+2)~\text{mod}~10$ rather than its true value $c$ for any given training data point.